ziglang/logo/README.md

 ![ziguana.svg](ziguana.svg)

-When someone sets up you the bomb, Ziguana to the rescue!
+When someone sets up you the bomb, you need a Ziguana.